Scroll down to find stories segmented by the four core focus areas of our global impact strategy:

 Wells Fargo has long been committed to United Way’s mission of improving lives and building stronger communities.
 The company’s philanthropic focus is on helping individuals and families develop the tools necessary to strengthen their financial footing.
 With this in mind, Wells Fargo and United Way created the Financial Capability Network, a coalition of financial institutions that are committed to improving the financial capability of Americans of all ages and income levels.

 An example of Wells Fargo’s support can be found in the communities that United Way of Central Iowa supports.
 Through a five-year partnership with the company, which just recently concluded, United Way equipped low- and moderate-income residents with the tools to establish financial stability.
-In 2016 alone, 1,794 Iowans received budget training, financial coaching and other services.
+In one year alone, 1,794 Iowans received budget training, financial coaching and other services.
 Thanks to partners like Wells Fargo, and future supporters of the Network, United Way of Central Iowa will continue to increase the amount of people who are financially self-sufficient in the region.

 Around the country, Wells Fargo employees are deeply engaged in United Way’s work.
-In 2016, they volunteered 1.74 million hours in service of those in need.
+In one year alone, they volunteered 1.74 million hours in service of those in need.
 In addition, employees set a company record by pledging $98.87 million to 30,000 nonprofits and schools.
 The company also supports emergency relief efforts by donating cash, volunteer work hours and more.
 Together, United Way and Wells Fargo are setting communities up for success.